Bash-09/tf2-bot-kicker-gui/README.md

 A list of accounts is stored in `cfg/playerlist.json` containing the SteamID, player type (Player/Bot/Cheater) and any recorded notes for that account.
 When players join the server their steamid is matched against this list to determine if they are a bot or cheater and will take appropriate action (send chat messages, kick, etc).
 If they are not a know account their name will be checked against a list of regexes in case they have a common bot name (e.g. DoesHotter).

 # Building
-This program should build without issue through Cargo on Windows.

-On Linux some libraries may need to be installed.
-(As listed in the Ubuntu repository)
+This program should build without issue through Cargo on Windows, on Linux some libraries may need to be installed.

-`librust-gdk-dev`\
-`libudev-dev`\
-`libxcb-render0-dev`\
-`libxcb-shape0-dev`\
-`libxcb-xfixes0-dev`

 # How it works

-By adding `-usercon` to your TF2 launch options and the settings in your `autoexec.cfg` file, programs are able to initiate a Remote CONsole with the game over a TCP connection.
-From this RCON connection, this program can execute commands and read the response while you are busy playing TF2.
-Using commands like `status` and `tf_lobby_debug`, the program is able to see the names and SteamIDs of players in your Casual server, which it uses to identify bots according to the SteamIDs or names saved in any files you have set in the program.
-If any players are identified as a bot by their SteamID or name, this program will take appropriate action.
+The Source engine allows programs to initiate a `remote console` or `RCON` to the game (provided you have the correct launch options set) through TCP, which means this program can connect to TF2 and send in-game commands to the console remotely.
+By using commands such as `tf_lobby_debug` and `status` we can retrieve information about players on the server you are currently connected to (such as their name, steamid, which team they are on, how long they have been connected to the server, etc) which is used to check the existing steamid list and name rules to identify players as bots or cheaters.
+Once that is known, we can call a votekick or send chat messages through more remote console commands.

-Unfortunately the `status` command runs but does not respond over rcon, instead outputting into the local game console.
-To overcome this, `-condebug -conclearlog` is added the the TF2 launch options to output the contents of the in-game console to a log file, which this program reads from to get the output of the status command.
+Some commands do not respond through rcon but instead output their contents into the in-game console.
+Instead, by using the `-condebug -conclearlog` launch options TF2 will output the in-game console to a log file in real-time which this program reads from, this is why you are required to set your TF2 directory on program startup.